Hot Rocks Survey III: A deep eclipse for LHS 1140c and a new Gaussian process method to account for correlated noise in individual pixels: Introduction

-One of the lessons we are learning is that systematics affect at least some of the observations in our survey (e.g. \citealt{Prune2024,Meier2025}).
+One of the lessons we have learned is that systematics affect at least some of the observations in our survey (e.g. \citealt{Prune2024,Meier2025}).
 In addition, there can be significant variation in the strength and sign of the initial settling ramp which covers at least the first $\sim 30 - 60$ minutes of our observations.
 We present a possible explanation for these variations related to the previous filter used by MIRI, as we note it remains in place throughout target acquisition.
-In addition, we present a new Gaussian Process (GP) based approach which fits the eclipse depth at the level of individual pixels without performing an aperture extraction.
+In addition, we present a new Gaussian process (GP) based approach which fits the eclipse depth at the level of individual pixels without performing an aperture extraction.
 We also retrieve information about how the point spread function (PSF) changes in time and characterise the strength of interpixel capacitance.
 Our method has the benefit of being able to identify and weight away from systematics found in individual pixels, which we demonstrate using simulated data.
 In one of our observations, this method identifies a possible persistence effect caused by a cosmic ray.

-Our work is laid out as follows: first we introduce our new pixel-based approach to account for systematics in Section~\ref{sec:2} and will demonstrate the advantages of this method using simulated data in Section~\ref{sec:3}.
+Our work is laid out as follows: first we introduce our new pixel-based approach to account for systematics in Section~\ref{sec:2} and we demonstrate the advantages of this method using simulated data in Section~\ref{sec:3}.
 Those primarily interested in the observations may move straight to Section~\ref{sec:4} which presents the analysis of our observations using the standard approach of aperture photometry as well as using our pixel-based approach.
 It also includes our findings on MIRI detector settling.
-Section~\ref{sec:5} will describe our modelling of LHS 1140c and the interpretation of our recovered eclipse depth.
-Section~\ref{sec:6} will discuss the implications of our findings and elaborate on the strengths and weaknesses of our new method and where it may be extended.
+Section~\ref{sec:5} describes our modelling of LHS 1140c and the interpretation of our recovered eclipse depth.
+Section~\ref{sec:6} presents a discussion of the implications of our findings and elaborate on the strengths and weaknesses of our new method and where it may be extended.
 Our conclusions are outlined in Section~\ref{sec:7}.